MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug background processes.md

 * Microsoft Edge or Chrome debugger launches a new browser instance and opens a web page to load Teams client.

 ## Prerequisites
-The following table lists the limitations if the software is unavailable for Teams app capability:

 The following table lists the limitations if the Node.js software is unavailable for debugging:

 |Software | Installation | Limitation |
 | --- | --- | --- |
 |Node.js | Install Node.js [Node.js](https://nodejs.org/) | The local debug terminates, if you haven't installed Node.js or the version doesn't match the requirement.|

+The following table lists the limitations if the software is unavailable for Teams app capability:
+The following table lists the limitations if the software is unavailable for Teams app capability:
+The following table lists the limitations if the software is unavailable for Teams app capability:

 |Software | Installation | Limitation |
 | --- | --- | --- |